Riteo/kuiochai/README.md

 The files' name contain their own version using a very strict scheme.
-Their version also escapes any special character to an underscore to avoid separator collisions and file systeem incompatibilities.
+Their version also escapes any special character to an underscore to avoid separator collisions and file system incompatibilities.

 Both file definitions and file sources directories can be specified with the `KUIOCHAI_FILEDEF_PATH` and `KUIOCHAI_REPO_PATH` enviroment variables.